WORLD SLEEP SOCIETY ANNOUNCES

-- Kim will be mentored by Susan Redline, MD, MPH at Harvard University: Division of Sleep Medicine at Harvard Medical School.
+Yuan Zhang, MD, PhD (China) will be mentored by Susan Redline, MD, MPH at HARVARD UNIVERSITY – Division of Sleep Medicine at Harvard Medical School

-- Omlin will be mentored by Simon Kyle, MA, PhD at University of Oxford: Sleep and Circadian Neuroscience Institute.
+Bingqian Zhu, PhD (China) will be mentored by Simon Kyle, MA, PhD at UNIVERSITY OF OXFORD – Sleep and Circadian Neuroscience Institute

 From the Inaugural Class